What Is Alzheimer’s Disease?

 Alzheimer’s disease is the most common cause of dementia in older adults.
 It is a progressive disorder that causes brain cells to waste away (degenerate) and die.

-As of 2019, nearly 6 million Americans are living with Alzheimer’s disease.
+Nearly 6 million Americans are living with Alzheimer’s disease.
 Unless an effective treatment or cure is identified, this number is projected to more than double by the year 2050.

 WHAT IS DEMENTIA?